Accelerating Simulation of Quantum Circuits under Noise via Computational Reuse: Introduction

-Figure~\ref{fig:base_ex_time} shows the simulation time of the 15-qubit Quantum Fourier Transform (\texttt{QFT}) circuit for ideal and noisy simulation while executing on two 16-core Intel\textregistered\ Xeon\textregistered\ 6130 processors.
-The simulation time for the noisy circuits is 170$\times$ to 335$\times$ higher than that for the ideal circuits.
+Figure~\ref{fig:base_ex_time} shows the simulation time for the 15-qubit Quantum Fourier Transform (\texttt{QFT}) circuit using the Qulacs~\cite{qulacs} simulator.
+It shows ideal and noisy simulations with the depolarization noise model.
+The noise model uses 0.1\% and 1.5\% error rates for single and two-qubit gates, respectively~\footnote{Error rates are derived from Google Sycamore characterization~\cite{quantum_datasheet,supremacy}.}.
+Notably, the noisy simulation time is 170$\times$ to 335$\times$ higher than that for the ideal circuits.

-This is because noisy simulations perform multiple trails (shots) as the final outcome distribution of a NISQ machine tends to vary due to noisy qubits.
-Therefore, the final outcome is sampled from a noisy-version of the ideal distribution.
-Thus, to improve fidelity, we need a sufficient number of outcomes in order to recover the original distribution.
-In practice, depending on the quantum circuit, up to 10,000+ simulation shots would have to be evaluated.

-Figure~\ref{fig:overview_ideal} shows the noise-free circuit and the possible noise operators used in the noisy simulation.
-Figure~\ref{fig:overview_noisy_baseline} shows the noisy circuits generated for a 4-shot noisy simulation task.
-These circuits are generated by inserting noise operators into the original circuit.
-This paper observes that there is \emph{computation reuse} across multiple shots in such circuits.
-For example, parts of the four noisy circuits, labelled by the dash lines in Figure~\ref{fig:overview_noisy_baseline}, have similar noisy operators.
-For those parts, modern NISQ simulators tend to repeat similar computations across multiple shots.
-Fortunately, one can reduce the computation by reusing these intermediate states.
-Figure~\ref{fig:overview_noisy_reuse} shows the noisy circuits when we reuse the intermediate states after gate B. This could reduce the total computation by 25\%.
-Based on this insight, this paper presents a tree-based quantum circuit simulator called \qtree. \qtree is a Statevector-based simulator that reuses intermediate states to speed up noisy quantum simulation on a classical computer.

-\qtree partitions the quantum circuit into subcircuits and executes them separately.
-The resulting subcircuit states, except for the one from the last subcircuit, are called intermediate states. \qtree reuses the intermediate states across multiple simulation shots.
-For instance, the circuit in Figure~\ref{fig:overview_design} has two subcircuits - the first one contains gates A, B and the second one contains gates C, D. The resulting state from the first subcircuit is thus reused twice.

-\qtree faces two key challenges.
-First, decide how to efficiently partition the quantum circuit.
-Second, determine the number of reuses for each intermediate state.
-We observe that if we generate a large number of subcircuits, we can achieve an increasingly high speedup.
-However, it also requires a large memory capacity, as several more intermediate states would now need to be stored.
-Furthermore, if we can increase the \emph{reuse} for these intermediate states, we can achieve significant performance gains.
-However, naively increasing the number of reuses can reduce the accuracy of the final result.
-Therefore, we need to maintain a balance between the obtainable speedups and desired final accuracy of the noisy quantum circuit simulator.